A dark blue poster with the yellow lettering “Theatertreffen” in front of the Haus der Berliner Festspiele

-© Fabian Schellhorn
+© Berliner Festspiele, photo: Fabian Schellhorn

 About Theatertreffen

-The scholarship programme of the International Forum gatheres artists from theatre-related disciplines and all continents to think together and make connections.
-The aspiring arts journalists of the Theatertreffen-Blog will provide critical coverage of the festival.
-Open Campus turns Theatertreffen into a place of networking and encounters for Berlin school and international university students.
-And since 2021, the Forum Ökologische Nachhaltigkeit im Theater (Forum Ecological Sustainability in the Theatre) brings representatives of the theatres invited as one of the 10 remarkable productions together for an exchange of ideas on sustainable culture production.
+The scholarship programme of the International Forum gatheres artists from theatre-related disciplines and all continents to think together about theatre and make connections.
+The festival will be critically accompanied and reflected by the aspiring arts journalists of the Theatertreffen-BlogOpen Campus turns Theatertreffen into a place of networking and encounters for Berlin school and international university students.
+And since 2021, the Forum Ökologische Nachhaltigkeit im Theater (Forum Ecological Sustainability in the Theatre) brings representatives of the invited theatres together for an exchange of ideas on sustainable culture production.
 In addition, several prizes are traditionally awarded during the festival: the Theatre-Award-Berlin, the Alfred-Kerr-Acting-Award and the 3sat-Award.

 History of the Theatertreffen